 SOP (Standard Operating Procedures) documents (created for routine tasks, written by Technical Writers) contain:

 - People involved/affected

 - Revision instructions

-Visit www.ThomasEcafe.com, or call +65 82086393, or email: info@ThomasEcafe.com to discuss your writing and editing requirements.
+If you need help in writing any of these documents, visit www.ThomasEcafe.com, call +65 82086393, or email: info@ThomasEcafe.com to discuss your requirements.